School of Nursing Policies

 - Clinical Facility ID Cards

 - During the course of the program, several standardized tests will be required.
-Fees for testing are included with tuition.
+Additional fees are assessed.

 - Nursing majors are responsible for their own transportation to clinical agencies.